Jwakers/articuria/README.md

 - [x] Add "Cancel anytime" to the subscription drawer pro plan card
 - [x] Style active link/page in sidebar
-- [ ] Style warning banners with warning colors
+- [x] Style warning banners with warning colors (light and dark mode)
 - [ ] Sign in should open in a modal not a new page
 - [ ] Unify all page headings to use the same styling (take from the subscription management page)
 - [ ] Add/update metadata for all pages